 You may also have service pack CDs.
-Service packs are added to the base SLES9 install, however, they are not added to previous service packs.
+Service packs are added to the base SLES9 install, however, they do not have to be added to previous service packs.
 For example, if you want to get to a SLES9 SP3 level, you would use the base CDs and the SP3 CDs, but not the SP1 nor SP2 CDs.
+However, if you are already at SLES9 + SP2, then you can upgrade to SP3.
 In general it is recommended that you use the latest service pack, however, you may want a specific service pack.
 Therefore, all three service packs are addressed in this section.
 The file names and sizes of service pack CDs are listed in the tables that follow.